Cosmetic & Restorative Dental Bridges

 As a native of Greenville and fourth generation dentist, Dr. Preston Hamrick is proud to serve his community by developing personal relationships with all his patients and working hard to understand their needs and goals.
 Read on to learn more about dental bridges, or to schedule a consultation with our dentist or learn more about our services including dental crowns, call us today at our Greenville South Carolina practice 864.292.5125.

 Dental Bridge Process

-The dental bridge process begins with an initial consultation with Dr. Hamrick, who will conduct a thorough oral examination to determine whether dental bridges are a viable treatment option for you.
+The dental bridge process begins with an initial consultation with Greenville South Carolina dentist Dr. Preston Hamrick, who will conduct a thorough oral dentist examination to determine whether dental bridges are a viable treatment option for you.
 Depending on your particular needs, treatment goals, and general oral health, a dental implant may be recommended.
 There are a number of important differences to consider when choosing between a dental bridge or a dental implant, such as the maintenance required, durability, cost, aesthetics, and procedural commitment necessary.
 Dr. Hamrick will discuss these areas with you to make sure you are aware of all available treatment options and can make an informed decision as to which procedure is best for you.

 If it is determined that dental bridges are your best treatment option, your next appointment will begin by cleaning your mouth then numbing the area to reduce or eliminate discomfort.
 Dental sedation will also be available to ensure you remain comfortable throughout the procedure.
 Next, Dr. Hamrick will reshape the surrounding teeth to ensure the bridge fits properly.
 Once this is complete, Dr. Hamrick will take a dental impression that will be used to design a dental bridge that is customized to your unique mouth to look natural and feel comfortable.